+By John Bowes.
+Updated 26th March 2021.
+Welcome to our guide to lorry and HGV accident compensation claims.
 Heavy goods vehicles (HGVs) are now a mainstay on British roads.
-These lorries and trucks are among the largest vehicles on the road, measuring above 16.5 metres (in the case of an articulated vehicle) and 18.75 metres (in the case of rigid vehicles towing a trailer).
-In 2015, the last year for which the British Government provides statistics, domestic freight activity increased by 12%, rising to 152 billion tonne kilometres.
-Given how many HGVs are now on the roads, as well as their size, accidents involving these vehicles can be incredibly serious.
+These lorries and trucks are among the largest vehicles, measuring above 16.5 metres (in the case of an articulated vehicle) and 18.75 metres (in the case of rigid vehicles towing a trailer).

-If you have been involved in an accident with a heavy goods vehicle or lorry you may be entitled to compensation for any injuries or damage sustained.
-However, in order for you to find out if you could receive compensation for your accident, you will need to make a compensation claim under the guidance of a Claims Advisor.
+If you have been involved in an accident with a heavy goods vehicle or lorry you may be entitled to compensation for any injuries or damage sustained. if you have any questions or would like to launch your case today, our personal injury claims team is standing by to offer you all the free legal advice you need.

 Select a section:

-- A guide to HGV and lorry accident and injury claims.
+- A guide to lorry and HGV accident compensation claims.